 This paper presents an overview of the analysis of conformal array antennas.
 The focus is on the hybrid UTD-MoM method, and both singly and doubly curved PEC surfaces are considered.
 An important factor for accurate results is the problem of finding the geodesics.
 The reason is that it is possible to formulate the UTD-MoM solution in a single parameter form for certain types of surfaces.
-The solution then becomes directly related to the geodesics through the first geodesic constant α .
-Hence, the accuracy of the results depends exclusively on the accuracy of α .
-In this paper α is determined with an accuracy of at least eight decimal places.
+The solution then becomes directly related to the geodesics through the first geodesic constant $\alpha$ .
+Hence, the accuracy of the results depends exclusively on the accuracy of at least eight decimal places.